-Newman may appear to concentrate on shape and color, but he insisted that his canvases were charged with symbolic meaning.
+It may appear that Newman concentrated on shape and color, but he insisted that his canvases were charged with symbolic meaning.
 Like Piet Mondrian and Kazimir Malevich before him, he believed in the spiritual content of abstract art.
 The very title of this painting—in English, “Man, heroic and sublime”—points to aspirations of transcendence.

-Abstract Expressionism is often called "action painting," but Newman was one of the several Abstract Expressionists who eliminated signs of the action of the painter’s hand, preferring to work with broad, even expanses of deep color.
-Vir Heroicus Sublimis is large enough so that when the viewer stands close to it, as Newman intended, it creates an engulfing environment—a vast red field, broken by five thin vertical stripes.
-Newman admired Alberto Giacometti's bone-thin sculptures of the human figure, and his stripes, or “zips,” as he called them, may be seen as symbolizing figures against a void.
-Here they vary in width, color, and firmness of edge: the white zip at center left, for example, looks almost like the gap between separate planes, while the maroon zip to its right seems to recede slightly into the red.
-These subtly differentiated verticals create a division of the canvas that is surprisingly complex, and asymmetrical; right in the middle of the picture, however, they set off a perfect square.
+Newman was one of several Abstract Expressionists who suppressed any signs of the action of the painter’s hand, preferring to work with broad, even expanses of deep color.
+In 1950 he moved into a new studio that afforded him the space to make this work, his first 8-by-18-foot painting and a radical shift in scale.
+Vir Heroicus Sublimis is so large that when the viewer stands close to it, as Newman intended, it creates an engulfing environment—a vast red field, broken by five thin vertical stripes.
+These stripes, or “zips,” as he called them, vary in width, color, and firmness of edge; the white zip at center left looks almost like a gap between separate planes, while the maroon zip to its right seems to recede slightly into the red.
+These starkly differentiated verticals create a division of the canvas that is surprisingly complex and asymmetrical.
+Dispersed throughout, they also act as markers in space and time as the viewer surveys the work.

 Publication excerpt from MoMA Highlights: 375 Works from The Museum of Modern Art, New York (New York: The Museum of Modern Art, 2019)